nefarius/vicius/README.md

 ## Features

 - **No backend application server required**
   All you need on the server-side to get going is a web host supporting delivering static JSON files and you're done.
 [GitHub Pages](https://pages.github.com/) would be a sufficient free hosting solution where you can upload to and deliver the updater configuration from.
+Take a look at the [example server implementation](examples/server) if you wish to write your own backend service.
 - **Self-contained**
   No need to worry if .NET or other runtimes are present on the target machines, everything it needs is delivered in a single Win32 executable.
 - **(Almost) zero configuration**